UTMediaCAT/mediacat-backend/commandline/README.md

 - `VALID_DOMAIN_LINKS` set to the path of the valid links outputted by the domain crawler
 - `domaincsvFile` set to the path of the domain csv outputted by the scope parser
 - `twittercsvFile` set to the path of the twitter csv outputted by the scope parser
+- `metadataJSON` set to the path of the output from metascraper

 4. run the command `npm install` in this folder `mediacat-backend/commandline`